Spice: A Dangerous Addiction

 Believe it or not, some retailers are now requiring the use of code words to purchase these products from behind the counter in hopes of keeping the revenue from the products rather than relinquishing them to the police.

-Violent outbursts, seizures, and mental episodes are all occurring due to the increased use of Spice.
+Violent outbursts, seizures, and mental episodes are all occurring due to the increased use of spice.
 As death counts rise from this unnatural drug, local governments are worried for their citizens.

 Chicago is not the only city these outbreaks are happening in.
 There have been cases in Kankakee, Peoria, Tazewell, DuPage, Kane, McLean, and Will County.
 Cases in the past have included counties such as Lancaster in Pennsylvania and even bigger cities such as Brooklyn, New York.
 Local health departments and the Centers for Disease Control and Prevention are branching out trying to get to the bottom of these outbreaks.

-They are setting up programs to teach people, especially the homeless, about the real effects of Spice and are attempting to spread the recommendation to never try Spice.
+They are setting up programs to teach people, especially the homeless, about the real effects of spice and are attempting to spread the recommendation to never try spice.

 Last Updated: